nuonco/nuon/services/ctl-api/docs/admin/descriptions/admin_create_static_token.md

-Create a static token for an account.
+[deprecated] Create a static token for an account.